Leigh Hunt

 James Henry Leigh Hunt (19 October 1784 – 28 August 1859), best known as Leigh Hunt, was an English critic, essayist and poet.

 Hunt co-founded The Examiner, a leading intellectual journal expounding radical principles.
 He was the centre of the Hampstead-based group that included William Hazlitt and Charles Lamb, known as the "Hunt circle".
 Hunt also introduced John Keats, Percy Bysshe Shelley, Robert Browning and Alfred Tennyson to the public.

+He may be best remembered for being sentenced to prison for two years on charges of libel against the Prince Regent (1813–1815).

 Hunt's presence at Shelley's funeral on the beach near Viareggio was immortalised in the painting by Louis Édouard Fournier.
 Hunt inspired aspects of the Harold Skimpole character in Charles Dickens' novel Bleak House.

 Early life

-James Henry Leigh Hunt was born 19 October 1784, at Southgate, London, where his parents had settled after leaving the United States.
+James Henry Leigh Hunt was born on 19 October 1784, at Southgate, London, where his parents had settled after leaving the United States.
 His father, Isaac, a lawyer from Philadelphia, and his mother, Mary Shewell, a merchant's daughter and a devout Quaker, had been forced to come to Britain because of their Loyalist sympathies during the American War of Independence.

 Once in England, Isaac Hunt became a popular preacher but was unsuccessful in obtaining a permanent living.
 He was then employed by James Brydges, 3rd Duke of Chandos, as tutor to his nephew, James Henry Leigh for whom Isaac named his son.